joeapodaca/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview
 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
-Therefore, you’ll need to employ different techniques to train and evaluate models with unbalanced classes
+Therefore, you’ll need to employ different techniques to train and evaluate models with unbalanced classes.

 ## Results
-Reviews from both Vine reviewers and non-Vine reviewers were analyzed to see what percentage of reviewers are leaving 5-star reviews.
+Here are the results from the different techniques.

 -SMOTE